Monarch Butterfly Life Cycle

 Many moths and butterflies spin a silk cocoon to pupate in but this is not the case for monarchs.
 This is a skin enclosure, it was quite soft but hardened as it became exposed to air.
-The corect term is crysalis or crysalid.
+The correct term is crysalis or crysalid.

 Although it looks like nothing is happening, there is frantic activity inside the crysalid.
 The caterpillar parts that are not required anymore are being re absorbed and new organs are being made.
 The caterpillar had very basic organs or rather not much more than cells waiting to develop into caterpillar parts.
 In the crysalids these are stimulated and grown or modified into a butterfly.

 Gradually the wings unfold.
-An alarminly blue fluid is pumped through the wings to stiffen them.
+An alarmingly blue fluid is pumped through the wings to stiffen them.
 They gradually stiffen and harden into shape.
 The first time I saw this happen I though something bad had happened as a drop of sticky blue fluid dripped from the butterfly.
 This is normal I think.

 As this happens the butterfly slowly beats his wings.
 It takes a couple of hours before the wings are ready to be used.